airbnb/chronon/README.md

 - Example implementation of the main API components for defining features - `GroupBy` and `Join`.
 - The workflow for authoring these entities.
 - The workflow for backfilling training data.
--
+- The workflows for uploading and serving this data.
+- The workflow for measuring consistency between backfilled training data and online inference data.

 Does not include:
 - A deep dive on the various concepts and terminologies in Chronon.
-For that, please see the [Introductory](https://chronon-ai.pages.dev/Introduction) documentation.
+For that, please see the [Introductory](https://chronon.ai/authoring_features/GroupBy.html) documentation.
-- Running streaming jobs and online serving of data (this only covers offline training data).
+- Running streaming jobs.

 ## Requirements